-The Trustees comprise the Board of Trustees and the Senior Leadership Team comprise the key management personnel of the Academy in charge of directing and controlling, running and operating the Trust on a day to day basis.
+The Trustees consider the Board of Trustees and the senior leadership team to comprise the key management personnel of the Academy in charge of directing and controlling, running and operating the Trust on a day to day basis.
 All Trustees give their time freely and no Trustee received remuneration in the year.

-Senior Management pay and remuneration is decided by the Pay Committee which meets yearly.
-Any increase in pay is based on performance of the individual and the contribution they make towards the academy.
+Senior Management pay and remuneration is decided by the Pay Committee which meets yearly, any increase in pay is based on performance of the individual and the contribution they make towards the academy.